everpress-co/mailster-documentation/subscribers-overview.md

 Action | Info
 ---|---
+Delete | Deletes all selected subscribers but keep their activities by un-assigning the subscriber info.
-Delete | Deletes all selected subscribers.
+Delete (with Activities) | Deletes all selected subscribers including their activities.
 Send new Campaign | Send a new campaign to selected subscribers.
 Resend Confirmation | (Re)sends the confirmation message (for double opt in) if needed.
 Verify | Runs a verification on the selected subscribers.
-Helpful if you have implemented custom verifications. change status | Updates the status of the selected subscribers. add to list | Adds selected subscribers to chosen list. remove from list | Removes selected subscribers to chosen list.
+Helpful if you have implemented custom verification. change status | Updates the status of the selected subscribers. add to list | Adds selected subscribers to chosen list. remove from list | Removes selected subscribers to chosen list.